aitorbernis/PUBLIC-CHESS/README.txt

         - this.pieceType : indicates which kind of piece it is

         - then you also have:
-            - this.pieceTile : for Bishops, tells on which tiles this bishop will be playing
+            - this.pieceTile : for Bishops, tells on which tile color this bishop will be playing
-            - this.passant : for Pawns, it tells if this piece is ready to kill en passant
+            - this.passant : for Pawns, it tells if this pawn is ready to kill en passant
-            - this.toKill : for Pawns, it tells if this piece is in a position to be killed en passant
+            - this.toKill : for Pawns, it tells if this pawn is in a position to be killed en passant
-            - this.moved : for Kings and Rooks, it tells you if a piece has moved, for the castling condition
+            - this.moved : for Kings and Rooks, it tells you if the king or rook has moved, for the castling condition

     - Methods: